Social Security Disability:

 Agency Affected: Social Security Administration

-Comments: SSA agreed and stated that it is developing a new case processing system that will replace its Case Processing and Management System.
+Comments: SSA agreed and in May 2019 stated that it is in the early stages of developing and rolling out a new case processing system that will replace its Case Processing and Management System.
 SSA expects the new system will eliminate the limitations that we cited.

 Recommendation: The Deputy Commissioner for Hearings Operations should evaluate the costs versus the benefits of changing system limitations that hinder users' ability to correctly and efficiently identify and transfer batches of cases.
 (Recommendation 2)